-Recognizing the importance of maintaining high quality ratings, the Board of Education adopted a Budget and Finance Policy that, among other things, establishes a minimum 5% General Fund reserve effective July 1, 2005.
-The Policy also stipulates that the fund balance be categorized into five separate components, namely, non-spendable, restricted, committed, assigned, and unassigned fund balance.
+Recognizing the importance of high quality ratings, the Board of Education adopted a Budget and Finance Policy that, among other things, establishes a minimum 5% General Fund reserve effective July 1, 2005.
+In November 2013, the District adopted an updated Budget and Finance Policy that establishes a formula that calculates annual contributions to an Other-Post-Employment Benefit (OPEB) trust when the balances in the General Fund exceed the 5% minimum reserve threshold, subject to Board approval.
 A history of the District's General Obligation Bond and COPs ratings is presented in Appendix 3.